-Which common struggle in the Christian life most often threatens to steal, kill, and destroy your joy and satisfaction?
+Which of these common struggles in the Christian life most often threatens to steal, kill, and destroy your joy and satisfaction?

-On a scale of 1 to 10, with 1 being spiritually dead and 10 being fully alive in joyful obedience, how would you rate your relationship with God?
+On a scale of 1 to 10, with 1 being spiritually dead and 10 being fully alive in joyful obedience, how would you rate your relationship with Jesus?
 Explain your rating.

-Progress, not perfection, is James's message on faith and works.
-Sanctification is an ongoing work of the Holy Spirit in your life that conforms you to the image of Jesus.
+Progress, not perfection, is James' message on faith and works.
+Sanctification-being shaped in the likeness of Jesus-is an ongoing work of the Holy Spirit in your life.
 You hear the Holy Spirit's voice as you read the pages of Scripture.

-Our goal is to move closer to being fully alive in Christ by the end of our thirteensession journey through the Book of James.
+Our goal is to move closer to being fully alive in Christ by the end of our thirteen-session journey through the Book of James.